Syria, Egypt strife sparks surge in cyber attacks - McAfee

 "It's difficult for people to protest in the street in the Middle East and so defacing websites and denial of service (DOS) attacks are a way to protest instead," said Beek.

-DOS attacks flood an organisation's website causing it to crash, but usually do little lasting damage.
+DOS attacks flood an organization's website causing it to crash, but usually do little lasting damage.

 The Syrian Electronic Army (SEA), a hacking group loyal to the government of President Bashar al-Assad, defaced an Internet recruiting site for the U.S. Marine Corps on Monday and recently targeted the New York Times website and Twitter, as well other websites within the Middle East.